Admiring Your Students’ Writing- The What, Why And HowNov 07, 2021

 - Don’t forget to use the admiring lens on yourself!
 Search for your own strengths.
 When reflecting on a lesson or a change initiative or at the end of a long day of teaching, focus on what worked well (the wins) first!
 Don’t be tempted into heading straight for the deficit lens and wallowing in the losses.
 There’s a lot to be gained by examining the wins (no matter how small).

 Do you use the admiring lens with students?
 How do you keep yourself from slipping into deficit lens mode?
-Share your ideas in the comments below or on the Oz Lit Teacher Facebook group.
+Share your ideas in the Oz Lit Teacher Facebook group.

 Related Blog Posts